hellt/pymdownx-block-converter/README.md

      ghcr.io/hellt/pymdownx-block-converter:0.1.0
 ```

-To convert the whole doc base that is typically contained in the `docs` folder,
+To convert the whole documentation base that is typically contained in the `docs` folder,
 run the following command:

 ```bash